pythonkenyard/TDBuploader/README.md

 # To do:
 Current Priorities.
-(2020.07.13)
+(2022.07.21)
-Add year parsing so it can be added for movies or tv series when required.
+Add year parsing so it can be added for movies or tv series when in title
 Fix season input for tdb
-save useful info e.g. imgbox metadata.
+save useful info to file e.g. imgbox metadata.
-Update tdb to use imdb/tmdb tags when available for uploads.
+Update tdb to use imdb/tmdb tags when available for uploads. - inprogress
 -parse media info to check them. - complete
--skip direct lookup of sites if available - complete -otherwise lookup. - complete
+-skip direct lookup of sites if available - complete
+-otherwise lookup. - complete
 -when available tdb will overwrite default and use what is available.
 Review possibility to use tdb api.
 Dupe checker?
 foreign language detection for naming.
-Create installable and updateable version via Pip or git.
+Create installable and updateable version via Pip or git?

-Supoprt for and quick enable/disable Anonymous mode, interactive mode, reset defaults. fully automatic mode. rewrite the main tdb script into a class and split it into more relevant modules. introduce async to run various steps in parallel (torrent creation)
+Supoprt for and quick enable/disable Anonymous mode, interactive mode, reset defaults. fully automatic mode.
+rewrite the main tdb script into a class and split it into more relevant modules.
+introduce async to run various steps in parallel (torrent creation)

 List of planned/considered updates.

-17. Tracker selection (when multiple, ask which to be used)
+17. Tracker selection (when multiple, ask which to be used?) - probably not
 20. Support for upload to UHDB
 21. Support direct file/folder input from cmd line.
 Also direct parsing?
 22. Support for upload to PHD
 23. Title naming needs some improvements for Hevc and X265 files
 25. Support for full disks (screens,mediainfo)
 26. Add Setting to remove screening check for uploads. (needs imdb/tmdb input)
 27. Title naming to include file parsing for e.g. criterion collection, extended edition etc..
 28. where title cannot be parsed, implement check to try parsing file for same.
 30. Suppot for Digitalcore?
 32. Add config for BHD to allow direct posting instead of drafts only. (requires imdb/tmdb input)
 33. Linux?
 34. Tidy up outputs and add logging.
-35. mtv support
+35. mtv support?
+36. tvv support?

 Known bugs (2020.05.10)
 34. on extremely rare occasion I have seen episode numbering or titles can skip some detail in tdb uploading.
 Titles fixed (10/05). item remains open until both fixed